shaunak21396/REINFORCE-Algorithm/README.md

   4. Open AI gym

 - <b>Implementation of Pytorch NN for Policy gradient method in Reinforcement Learning.
-- <b>Plotting Reward vs epoch for illustrating the Learning process of the Deep-Q-Network.
+- <b>Plotting Reward vs epoch for illustrating the Learning process of the Neural Network.